Fellowships at the Bill Lane Center for the American West

 One year of support for a Stanford University student in Humanities & Sciences conducting dissertation research about the North American West.
 Preference will be given to a student who will be in residence in the Stanford area during the fellowship year and who will complete the PhD no later than summer quarter.
 The fellowship provides TGR fees and a living stipend, both for three quarters.
 This support is incremental to department funding.

 One-year and two-year postdoctoral fellowships in the study of the North American West.
-Recent Ph.D.s in all disciplines of the humanities and social sciences whose research concerns the Western United States, Western Canada, Mexico, and the Pacific World are eligible.
+Recent Ph.D.s in all disciplines of the humanities and sciences whose research concerns the Western United States, Western Canada, Mexico, and the Pacific World are eligible.
 While in residence at the Center, fellows pursue their own research.
 Fellows also work with faculty colleagues in developing Center research programs.

 Our Western Journalism and Media Fellowships provide opportunities for journalists working in all kinds of media — newspapers, magazines, radio, television, online, multimedia, video, film, data visualization, mapping, and books — to visit Stanford and interact with researchers, scholars, and students, while developing or working on a project of their own designs to spur new coverage and understanding of the American West.